Build Your Own Deck (1)

 - Deck and Stair Railing specifications (see Phases 6 and 7)

 While designing your deck, you must consider wood structure.
-To determine the size, length and spacing of joists, refer to the Maximum Joist Spans and Overhangs section of the Prescriptive Residential Wood Deck Construction Guide, by the American Wood Council (AWC) (link at bottom of this page).
+To determine the size, length, and spacing of joists, refer to the Maximum Joist Spans and Overhangs section of the Prescriptive Residential Wood Deck Construction Guide by the American Wood Council (AWC).

 From the table of maximum joist spans, you will notice that a Southern Pine 2x8 (51 x 203 mm) spaced 16 inches (406 mm) apart can span about the same distance (11'-10") as a Southern Pine 2x10 (51 x 254 mm) spaced 24 inches (610 mm) apart (11'-5").
-This might come in handy, for example, if your ground clearance might not have the space for a 2x10, but by merely using 2x8 joists and spacing them closer together, the same structural requirements can be met.
+If you don't have the space for 2x10s, or they are not available in the size you need, you can optionally use 2x8 joists spaced 16 inches apart and still meet the structural design requirements.

-The thickness of the deck surface material is also another consideration for joist spacing.
-Since the 10' x 10' deck is designed with 2x6 inch (where the actual size is - 1 1/2" x 5 1/2") decking, the joists could be spaced 24" apart (provided they still meet the design load requirements).
+The thickness of the decking is another consideration for joist spacing.
+If you use 2x6 decking (where the actual size is - 1 1/2" x 5 1/2"), you can space your joists 24 inches apart.

-Thinner decking, like 5/4 inch (pronounced "five-quarter"), requires that the joists be spaced no more than 16" apart.
-Since the 5/4" decking is only 1 1/4" thick, the joists need to be placed closer together in order to support the thinner material.
+Thinner 5/4-inch decking (pronounced "five-quarter") requires that joist spacing should not be more than 16".
+Since the 5/4-inch decking is only 1 1/4" thick, the joists have to be closer together to support the thinner material.

 What next?